Port of Varna: Overview

 There are two anchorages at Varna roadstead: summer and winter.
 If violent northeasterly wind and wave conditions make the anchorages hazardous, a foul weather anchorage is available west of the 70 m high Cape Kaliakra 26 nmi east-northeast of Varna.

 Two inland canals connect the sea and Port of Varna East with Lake Varna, Lake Beloslav and Port of Varna West: Channel 1 with draft 11.5 m and Channel 2 with draft 11.0 m.
 The canals form an island (Острова) on which a deepwater oil terminal, among other port facilities, is currently located.
 The depths of the ship berths and the approaches allow the handling of vessels of capacity up to 50,000 gross tons.
-In view of the stated safe canal depths, only vessels of draft less than 9.9 m and airdraft up to 46 m are allowed to Varna West.
+In view of the stated safe canal depths, only vessels of draft less than 9.9 m and aircraft up to 46 m are allowed to Varna West.
 Vessels with load over 200 m, beam over 26 m, or over 20,000 gross tons are required to pass the channels during daylight hours only.
 The largest vessel handled (as of 2006) is the Norwegian Dream cruise ship (220 m in length, 50,700 gross tons).

+Port of Varna offers full service: loading, discharging, stevedoring, freight forwarding, storage and various intermodal services.